Ronaldo7-w/Ronaldo7-w/README.md

 <a href="https://linkedin.com/in/ronniewalters"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I have in the Technology sector for more that 7 years and a dedication to solving complex problems.
+I have been in the Technology sector for more that 7 years and I am dedicated to solving problems.
+That includes software issues, hardware issue and security issues in Azure and M365.

 ## Objective

 My journey in Computer Information Systems has led me to develop a passion for Cyber Security.
-My goal is to be a Cyber Security Engineer/Analyst, specifically aiming to be a Microsoft Cloud Security Engineer.
+My goal is to be a Microsoft Cloud Security Analyst/Engineer in Azure and/or M365.

 ## Skills